-Database management systems are pervasive in the modern world.
+Database optimization management systems are pervasive in the modern world.
 The notion of a persistent, redundant, and highly distributable library of information has become the single most important concept in our information technology repertoire.
 In fact, virtually every human being in the Western world interacts with a database management system of some kind on a daily basis—often without using a personal computer at any time throughout the day.

 With millions of data transactions taking place every second, it comes as little surprise that database optimization is an area of key research for academic institutions and corporate research and development departments.
 From a software company’s perspective, the relational database most often serves as the core of data-driven software applications, and lack of database optimization in such a key area can incur significant costs to both the client and the company.